 What’s the best long term roulette strategy?
 Many players believe they wont ever play over 10,000 spins, so they don’t need a long-term winning system.
-This is one of many roulette articles that make the facts clear.
+You should start by familiarizing yourself with the basics of playing roulette.

 It’s very easy to design a roulette strategy that will usually profit “most of the time”.
 For example, just bet 30 numbers for 1 spin, and you’ll win most of the time.
 So you could say this is a “short term winning system”.
 A player that uses such a system may brag to friends that they win most of the time.
 But if they repeated the process numerous times, eventually one of the wrong numbers will hit, and they will lose a lot.
 This example is just to make a point that winning “most of the time” does not mean you will profit.